 What Is Pedophilia: Mental Illness or Act of Violence?

-Pedophilia, also classified in DSM-IV and DSM-IV-TR as paraphilia, is a form of psychosexual disorder in adults.
+Pedophilia, also classified in DSM-IV and DSM-IV-TR as a paraphilia, is a form of psychosexual disorder in adults.
 It’s characterized by a wish of a mature person to have sexual relations with children, usually aged 13 or younger.

 Most commonly, a pedophile is an everyman who lives nearby or works at your kid’s school.
 That’s why it’s important to know the most common signs of pedophilia that can help you safeguard your child from befriending a molester.

-How to Spot a Pedophile: 8 Signs that Can Save Your Child from Abuse
+How to Spot a Pedophile: 8 Signs That Can Save Your Child From Abuse

 Identifying a child predator can be pretty challenging, as often pedophiles look like common people.
 Researchers say these are mostly males over 30 years old, married, and those occupying a wide range of job positions (although some prefer being close to kids and choose child-related professions).